takanabe/apollo-graphql-codgen-fragment-colocation/README.md

 - A fragment is reusable sets of fields in GraphQL Query and Mutation.
 - But, fragment compositions (flagment colocations) in React components gives us component-scoped data declaration.
   - this is similar to what we have achieved with CSS in JS.
+- The fragment composition approach prevent us from unexpected under-fetching and over-fetching data because its always fetch only data components need.

 ## Concept